Vatoinfotechtion/docs/docs/tech-docs/Architecture.md

 - The actual migration process

-- tInetgartion with the Banks implementation of Preservuica for the digital preservation of documents.
+- Integration with the Banks implementation of Preservuica for the digital preservation of documents.

 As such it is a platform design, further high-level designs will need to